leandergangso/goc/README.md

 ## Google App

-Note that, unless you put your google app in *production*, the token only lasts for 7 days.
+Note that, unless you put your google app in *production*, the refresh token only lasts for 7 days.
 If the refresh token expires the `token.json` will be deleted and you will be prompted to reauthenticate on he next command.

-> You can set your application in production mode without a review, but will show a warning when users authenticate with your app.
+> You can set your application in production mode without a review, but will show a warning when you or other users authenticate with your app.

 ## Usage Examples